0xCM/z0/src/llvm.models/src/records/docs/X86Fields.md

  CD8_EltSize    - Element size for compressed displacement hasEVEX_RC     - Indicates that EVEX.L'L should be used for embedded rounding control hasNoTrackPrefix - Instruction has notrack prefix.
 Should only occur on indirect calls and jumps.
+ CD8_Scale -The scaling factor for AVX512's compressed displacement is either
+    - the size of a power-of-two number of elements or
+    - the size of a single element for broadcasts or
+    - the total vector size divided by a power-of-two number.
+    Possible values are: 0 (non-AVX512 inst), 1, 2, 4, 8, 16, 32 and 64.

 The X86Inst class should not be used directly to define any instruction.
 Instructions should use PseudoI, I, Ii8, Ii8Reg, Ii8PCRecl, Ii16, Ii32, Ii32S, FPI, FPI_, Iseg16, or Iseg32 classes.
 Or a subclass of one of those.
 These classes take care of setting the ImmT field correctly.
 All of the I* classes take Opcode and Form as an argument.
 The remaining fields have defaults that can be overridden via modifiers added to the end of your instruction definition.